-These three fun dream trips make a great spring break getaway from Kansas City.
-From waterparks to dolphins, grizzly bears to tv shows, discover some of our favorite getaways.
+These three fun dream trips make a great getaway from Kansas City.
+From waterparks to dolphins, grizzly bears to tv shows, discover some of our favorite family vacations.

 Wisconsin Dells: The Waterpark Capital of America